MatthewMarinets/ap_sc2_guide/wol_locations.md

 * **Challenge** Southeast Colony Base
 * **Challenge** Southwest Colony Base

+### Tips
+* You can send one of your starting vikings south to gas island at the start of the mission to get +600 starting gas

 ## Smash and Grab
 <img src="images/smash_and_grab.svg" style="background-image: url(images/raw/smash_and_grab.png?raw=true); background-size: 100% auto">